 - Special parts.
 Check to see if the special parts of your electric car, such as power cables and charging devices, are covered under your policy if they’re damaged and need to be replaced.

-- Liability.
-As electric cars need to be plugged into a power source, you’ll need to be careful about where your charging power cables are positioned to ensure they don’t become a safety hazard for pedestrians.
-You’ll also want to check with your insurer to find out if your liability coverage extends to passengers who trip over charging cables when your car is parked.
+- Extra liability.
+You’ll need to be careful about where your charging power cables are positioned to ensure they don’t become a safety hazard for pedestrians.
+Check with your insurer to find out if your liability coverage extends to passengers who trip over charging cables when your car is parked.

 - Genuine or OEM parts.
-Electric car batteries are not all the same, and if your battery is replaced with an aftermarket version, it could potentially decrease your range or have a shorter lifespan.
-Find out what kind of parts will be used if your car needs to be repaired after an accident.
+Electric car batteries are not all the same.
+If your battery is replaced with an aftermarket version, it could potentially decrease your range or have a shorter lifespan.

 Insurance rates for popular electric cars